mrocklin/thesis/scheduling-algorithms.md

 *   Mapping of `Agent` $\rightarrow$ `Task Directed Acyclic Graph`

-I.e. we take information about a computation (a DAG), a network (a graph), and compute and communication times (functions) and produce a set of sub-computations (a set of DAGs) such that each sub-computation is assigned to one of the worker agents.
+That is we take information about a computation (a DAG), a network (a graph), and compute and communication times (functions) and produce a set of sub-computations (a set of DAGs) such that each sub-computation is assigned to one of the worker agents.

 We implement two static scheduling algorithms that satisfy this interface.

 #### Mixed Integer Linear Programming

-We pose the heterogeneous static scheduling problem as a mixed integer linear program as was done by Tompkins in \cite{Tompkins2003}.
+We pose the heterogeneous static scheduling problem as a mixed integer linear program as was done by Tompkins\cite{Tompkins2003}.
 Integer programming is a standard description language with a rich theory and mature software solutions.
 It is an NP-Complete problem with a variety of approximation algorithms.
 It is a common intermediate representation to computational engines in operations research.

 #### Dynamic List Scheduling Heuristic